Generic structure cell

-From January and until June 10, 2016, it was possible to experience the construction 'Generic Structure Cell' in front of the Danish Architecture Centre.
+From January and until June 10, 2016, it was possible to experience the construction “Generic Structure Cell” in front of the Danish Architecture Center.
 The project was an investigation of how to live and build in the future where fiber-reinforced composite and textile was tested as building materials.
 Working with layers of different materials opened up for studying and creating new spatial perceptions.

 The project was developed throughout the exhibition period, and hence started with being just a raw construction to having facades and textile in its inner spaces.
 In this way the viewer could follow the project’s genesis and see how the structures were assembled and evolved.

-FiberGlass Frame For the fabric on the celle
+Fiberglass fram for the fabric on the cell

 The construction was installed with a new framework developed by translucent glass fiber laminates supplied by Fiberline Composites, which carried a new layer of digital coded textile fiber structure.
 The fiberglass frame and fabric was developed in collaboration with Mette Rams Thomsen (CITA), Vicki Thake (Industrial PhD students), Jan Søndergaard (KHR Architects), research assistants and students from KADK and carpenter apprentices from Copenhagen Technical School.
 The new layer of frp-structure examined the juxtaposition of materials with translucent properties.
 The material was the screen, the receiver and the retailer of light and the silhouettes.
 In new dialogue with fiber composites, we developed and applied in this case a fabric with a neutral geometric pattern.
 Hence, it was the environment that created and printed the different universes created by the constant changeability of the daylight.
 The material and tectonics together created the homogeneous coherent geometric structure, which mediated the effects that came from the environment and nature.